dymk/diqs/README.md

 =======================

-Client output is in a state of flux right now, and only batch image insertion into a database has an easily parsable output.
+Client output is in a state of flux right now, and only batch image insertion into a database has an easily parse  output.

 ### addImageBatch
 On success: